VHS Revival enters the darkly sensuous realm of one of horror’s bleakest creations

 Also strangely on the sidelines is quasi final girl Kirsty (Ashley Laurence).
 She has all the requirements for the role, but she seems more of a commercial necessity than an essential character.
 That is no slight against the actress.
 In fact, Laurence does a fine job as the cenobite decoy toiling with hellbound dominions, though the movie is arguably at its weakest whenever she takes centre stage.
 If you compare her role to that of Laurie Strode in Halloween or Heather Langenkamp in A Nightmare on Elm Street, Kirsty is less central to proceedings, a character who stumbles onto the movie’s central narrative rather than being at its core.
 Like the cenobites, she wanders on the periphery of the film’s tragic love triangle, disconnected from the excruciating emotional conflict that makes Hellraiser such a gruelling experience.
 There is a reason for this.
 In the book, Kirsty isn’t the moral princess of a morally bankrupt tale.
 In fact, she isn’t even Larry’s daughter.
 She is instead a friend of Larry’s who is secretly in love with him and attempts to unfurl Julia’s illicit affair partially for her own benefit.
 She is still the heroine of the picture, the purest of a stifling rabble of miscreants, but she isn’t the teenager in peril that became a prerequisite for horror in the 1980s.
 The fact that she is still one of the most fondly-remembered final girls in the genre is indicative of the movie’s unconventional allure.

 Like most low-budget horror movies looking to make a commercial impact, Hellraiser is not without its flaws.
-Scenes where we glimpse the domains of some hellish realm see events briefly lose their focus, while needlessly audacious sequences involving monster animatronics have become somewhat dated, detracting from the film’s overall fear factor.
+Scenes in which we glimpse the domains of some hellish realm see events briefly lose their focus, while needlessly audacious sequences involving monster animatronics have become somewhat dated, detracting from the film’s overall fear factor.
 Looking at the movie as a whole, those sequences seem just a little tacked-on.
 They are fast-paced and exhilarating enough, offering a little respite from the movie’s almost ceaseless sense of brooding, but Hellraiser work’s best as an intimate portrait of evil and exploration of the power of seduction, proving that we don’t have to look far beyond ourselves to identify the world’s real monsters; the cenobites are just the icing on the cake.
 Of Stephen King’s glowing admission of Barker, legendary critic and perennial horror detractor Roger Ebert would write, “Now there’s a blurb Stephen King should have written under one of his pen names.
 He may have seen the future of the horror genre, but he has almost certainly not seen “Hellraiser,” which is as dreary a piece of goods as has masqueraded as horror in many a long, cold night.
 This is one of those movies you sit through with mounting dread, as the fear grows inside of you that it will indeed turn out to be feature length.”
 A scathing criticism, but for me this comment works just as well as a compliment; angels to some, demons to others.

 As a horror-obsessed youngster who was likely more desensitised than most, there were very few films that affected me so deeply.
 Halloween, The Evil Dead and Amityville II: The Possession were three that did a fine job of keeping me awake at night, and Clive Barker’s Hellraiser fell into that same category.
 Halloween just had that aura about it.
 It didn’t matter if the action was unfolding in the blackness of night or in the drab palettes of the daytime, it had me by the throat.
 The Evil Dead was a distinctly wicked experience that left me running for the proverbial forests before I’d even reached the second act and Amityville II was an ugly little movie that left a bad taste in the mouth and a vile bug in the brain.
 As for Hellraiser, I was more perplexed than anything.
 Though its sheer morbidity saturated my sensibilities, it just wasn’t conventional enough for me to fully grasp back then.
 Were the cenobites evil?
 They certainly looked and sounded evil, but when Pinhead banished Kirsty from the attic with the immortal line, “This is not for your eyes!”
 I had them pegged as the good guys.
 Only years later did I come to understand that such clear delineations do not exist in the further reaches of experience.